Suits against Ohio State over sex abuse by doc are dismissed

 But many of the men who'd been continuing the legal fight argued that the university hadn't treated them fairly and had thus added to their trauma.
 They maintained that the earlier settlements were too small and that they deserve compensation more comparable to other recent sexual abuse scandals in higher education.
 They point to Michigan State's $500 million settlement for 500-plus female victims of imprisoned sports doctor Larry Nassar, and the University of Southern California's $852 million settlement with more than 700 women who accused a gynecologist of sexual abuse.

+Rocky Ratliff, an attorney who represented some of the plaintiffs and was one himself, said some of the guys in his group who had recently and reluctantly agreed to settle reached out to him Wednesday, upset for him and others who had decided against settling only to see their cases dismissed weeks afterward.

+Ratliff said he hadn't brought himself to read the judge's full rulings but was left feeling “sad and disgusted” to have been an Ohio State Buckeye wrestler and alumnus.

-Unlike those cases, the Ohio State accusers can’t confront Strauss, who died in 2005.
-Since his family’s initial statement of shock , no one has publicly defended him.
+The Ohio State accusers couldn't confront Strauss, who died in 2005.
+Since his family’s initial statement of shock, no one has publicly defended him.

 He had retired in 1998 with an unblemished employment file.
 Other records show there was a state medical board investigation about Strauss in 1996, but he was never disciplined.
 Current officials at the board say evidence of misconduct was ignored in that case but that they can’t determine now why his case was closed back then.